Showing 1 - 1 OF 1

 If your child would like to become a youth sponsor, contact your installation School Liaison Program or youth program/center.

-If you require assistance with sponsorship, call the Airman and Family Readiness Center at 671-366-8136 or DSN 315-366-8136.
+If you require assistance with sponsorship, call the Military and Family Readiness Center at 671-366-8136 or DSN 315-366-8136.
 If you are arriving unaccompanied the Postal Service Center will assign a permanent PSC box to you at your sponsor's request with a copy of your orders.
-If you will be accompanied your sponsor with your orders can get you a temporary General Delivery address for up to 30 days prior to your report no later than date and up to 30 days after your report no later than date after which the U.S. Postal Service not the PSC will take care of your mail.
+If you will be accompanied, provide your sponsor your orders to get you a temporary General Delivery address for up to 30 days prior to your report no later than date and up to 30 days after your report no later than date after which the U.S. Postal Service not the PSC will take care of your mail.
 The Postal Service Center is located in Building 24018 adjacent to the base exchange.